-- Get smart kitchen storage: you will likely need to stock up on smart storage items like reusable bags, storage containers, and glass jars when buying bulk items.
+- Get smart kitchen storage: you will likely need to stock up on smart storage items like reusable bags, storage containers, and glass jars when buying bulk items (or clean labels from food jars or remove labels from wine bottles to reuse for food storage).
 Any grocery store with a bulk section will allow you to bring your jars and containers to weigh before filling, which means less package waste and less trips to the store if you buy more items in bulk (any time I can reduce grocery trips I’m happy!)

 After streamlining your meal plan and transitioning to buying in bulk, it’s time to start thinking about reducing other single-use kitchen products.
 Luckily there are many simple swaps that can reduce your kitchen waste.